Envelopes of Bisection Lines of Polygons: Envelopes of bisecting lines

-In the smooth case, a pt-vertex is a point such that $\alpha=0$.
-For half-area polygons, we say that $\gamma(i)$ is a {\it pt-vertex} of $\gamma$ if $\alpha_1$ (or $\alpha_2$) changes sign at $i$.
-Equivalently, we say that $\gamma(i)$ is a pt-vertex if
+In the smooth case, a half-area vertex is a point such that $\alpha=0$.
+For half-area polygons, we say that $\gamma(i)$ is a {\it half-area vertex} of $\gamma$ if $\alpha_1$ (or $\alpha_2$) changes sign at $i$.
+Equivalently, we say that $\gamma(i)$ is a half-area vertex if

-\begin{lemma} The midpoint $\M(i)$ is outside the segment $\E(i)$ if and only if $\gamma(i)$ is a pt-vertex of $\gamma$. \end{lemma}
+\begin{lemma} The midpoint $\M(i)$ is outside the segment $\E(i)$ if and only if $\gamma(i)$ is a half-area vertex of $\gamma$. \end{lemma}

 \begin{proof} Geometrically, one can observe that $\M(i)$ belongs to the segment ${\gamma(i)\E(i+\tfrac{1}{2})}$ if and only if

 From Equation \eqref{eq:DefineE}, this is equivalent to

 which reduces to $2a^+(i+\frac{1}{2})>a(i+\tfrac{1}{2})$, or equivalently, $\delta(i+\tfrac{1}{2})>0$.